 Kurdistan - Iran

+Kurds consist of some 5 million, or 7%, of the population of Iran.
+They are mostly settled along the borders with Iraq and Turkey.
+Nearly all Kurds are Sunni (orthodox) Muslim, though a third or less of Iranian Kurds are Shia Muslim, the predominant religion of Iran.
 In Iran Kurdish is spoken as a home language.
 Historically, most Iranian Kurds have lived in villages, the rest being nomadic.
 Kurdish was taught in schools in Kurdish areas.
 There were newspapers, magazines, and radio broadcasts in Kurdish.
 However, most Kurdish speakers in Iran also spoke Persian (Farsi).

 The Kurdish language belongs to the Iranian branch of the Indo-European language family.
 It consists of a continuum of languages/dialects spoken in Kurdistan, an area that covers northern Iraq, northwestern Iran, northeastern Syria and southeastern Turkey.
 Kurds are also found in southwestern Armenia and an enclave in Azerbaijan.
 Iraqi Kurdistan and the Kurdistan Province in Iran have been the only officially acknowledged as parts of Kurdistan.
 The Turkish and Syrian governments have not recognized the parts of Kurdistan under their control as a demographic or geographic region.